 More teachers are taking advantage of the program, including some from Wasatch Front school districts.
 The event attracted nearly double the number of participants since last year, Diersen said.

 "This was my first year going," said Andrea Solum, a third-grade teacher at Trailside Elementary School.
-"I just wanted to check it out, to see what Park City had to offer."

 From Mega-Genius programming to the free admission for students and teachers from Summit and Wasatch counties, Solum said she was excited to learn more about the educational opportunities in the community.